RaushanKumar25/javascript-practice/README.md

 : Date is a built-in object in JavaScript.

 > It is used to work with dates and times (like year, month, day, hours, minutes, seconds, milliseconds).
+> Using Date, you can create, get, set, and manipulate time values.
+>